wp-plugins/ad-injection/readme.txt

 1. In the 'Single posts and pages' setting set the number of injected ads to 0.
 Then in the 'Home page' settings set the number of ads to whatever you want.
 2. Alternatively use the global exclude options at the top to exclude ads from all page types except the home page.

+= Why aren't adverts appearing on my front / home / archives page? =

+Ads will only appear if your front, home or archives page if you show the full post - not if you show excerpts*.

+* However if your theme leaves the HTML tags intact then you may in fact see the top ad in your excerpt.
+Whether you do or not depends on how your theme deals with excerpts.

 = How do I stop adverts from appearing on my contacts form page? =

 To stop ads appearing on the contact page (or any other post/page) you have many of options.
 Here are three to choose from: